jackjocross/til/README.md

     * If stop is negative in slice, it will set stop to (string.length - 1) - Math.abs(stop).
 * Array.map(fn): Applies fn to each element of the array, returns the new array with fn(Array[n]) for each element n in the original array.
 * Array.filter(fn): Runs fn on each argument in the array, removing the elements for which fn(array[n]) returns false and creating a new array.
+* Truthy vs. falsey: Javascript expressions evaluate to truthy or falsey which can then be used to determine the branch taken in the code.
+Since there are only six falsey values in Javascript (undefined, null, NaN, 0, "", and false) the best way to test for truthiness is to test for not falseyness.
+Objects always evaluate to truthy so you have to be careful for odd examples like 'new Number(0)' and 'new Boolean(false)' which both evaluate to truthy.

 ##ES6
 * Object Destructuring: in ES6 we no longer have to use dot notation to pull out the properties of an object that we want to use, instead we can do: